Health Service Chief Executive

 Photo of Alan Fletcher

-Alan has more than 27 years’ financial leadership and management within the public health sector.
+Alan is a member of CPA Australia and has more than 28 years’ corporate leadership and management within the public health sector.

 He is a highly experienced healthcare leader responsible for our: